 - 1.1.
 The Willows Primary School is committed to working in partnership with parents and carers to safeguard and promote the welfare of their child/ren and to support them to understand our statutory responsibilities in this area. - 1.2.
 We are committed to working with parents positively, openly and honestly.
 We ensure that all parents are treated with respect, dignity and courtesy.
 We respect parents' rights to privacy and confidentiality and will not share sensitive information unless we have permission or it is necessary to do so in order to safeguard a child from harm. - 1.3.
-When new pupils join our school, parents and carers will be informed that we have a safeguarding policy.
-A copy will be provided to parents on request and is available on the school website.
 Parents and carers will be informed of our legal duty to assist our colleagues in other agencies with child protection enquiries and what happens should we have cause to make a referral to Children's Social Care or other agencies. - 1.4.
 We will abide by the principles of information sharing and consent as outlined in Appendix 11.
-A lack of parental engagement or agreement regarding the concerns the school has about a child will not prevent the Designated Safeguarding Lead making a referral to the Safeguarding Referral Team in those circumstances where it is appropriate to do so. - 1.5.
+A lack of parental engagement or agreement regarding the concerns the school has about a child will not prevent the Designated Safeguarding Lead making a referral to the Safeguarding Referral Team in those circumstances where it is appropriate to do so.

+- 1.5.
 In order to keep children safe and provide appropriate care for them, the school requires parents to provide accurate and up to date information regarding: - Full names and contact details of all adults with whom the child normally lives; - The relationship between the child and the adults (as private fostering arrangements must be referred into Children's Social Care.) - Full names and contact details of all persons with parental responsibility (if different from above); - Emergency contact details for responsible people to contact in the event that parents/carers cannot be contacted; - Full details of any other adult authorised by the parent to collect the child from school (if different from the above). - Any legal or criminal changes which effects parental responsibility e.g. Bail condition, court orders, MARAC arrangements (Multi-Agency Risk Assessment Conference). - 1.6.
 The School will retain this information on the pupil file.
 The school will only share information about pupils with adults who have parental responsibility for a pupil or where a parent has given permission and the school has been supplied with the adult's full details in writing. - 1.7.
 The school will share information with statutory agencies as outlined in appendix 11 and 13.